mobilize logo mobilize logo

 Electro-mobility is also closely linked to ecomobility.
 Despite the environmental impact of battery production, an electric car driven in Europe emits almost 3 times less greenhouse gases than an equivalent internal combustion vehicle throughout its life cycle.
 So, electric mobility is a significant lever in the fight against global warming.

-With zero emissions during use, excluding wear parts, electric cars emit no CO2… but they don’t emit any pollutants either!
+With zero emissions on the move, excluding wear parts, the electric car emits no CO2… and its engine emits no pollutants either!
 This advantage is particularly valuable in cities, where traffic density and population density overlap.
 Modelling shows that electrifying 20% of the vehicle fleet in city centres reduces the concentration of volatile compounds by 45% and fine particles by 25%.
 The electric vehicle therefore has a role to play in both environmental and public health terms, particularly in terms of urban mobility.

 from green mobility to sustainable transport, solutions are emerging